xyzaxyz/OctoPrint-Finetunerptr/README.md

 # OctoPrint-FineTuneRptr

-#### Description
-Clean and structured UI for Repetier-Firmware based printers.
-Helps you in maintainance situations as it keeps the most important tools always accessible.

 #### Functionality
 + Editing EEPROM Data in categorized view
 + Adding EEPROM values to a list of favorites for better summary